LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 1. The following is not supported in the current beta phase:

- * For messaging only - messaging conversations are still not deleted from one of LP's messaging repositories.
+ * For messaging only - messaging conversations are still stored in one of LP's messaging repositories and therefore once entering a closed conversation from the “all connections” tab to view the conversation in its full view you will be able to see the entire transcript even after the deletion process.

  * Photo / file sharing data is not deleted.